|Head Coaching Career|

 A part of the history and tradition that is Arkansas basketball, Anderson was a volunteer assistant, assistant coach, recruiting coordinator and assistant head coach over 17 seasons with the Arkansas basketball program under Richardson.
 During that run, the Razorbacks made 15 postseason appearances, five Sweet 16’s, four Elite Eights, three Final Fours, finished as national runner-up in 1995 and won the 1994 National Championship.

 Anderson was a part of perhaps the greatest run of basketball in Arkansas history as it matched many of the biggest names in the sport in total wins, NCAA Tournament appearances and Final Fours.
 The Razorbacks won five outright conference championships during his 17 years on the bench, an SEC Western Division title and Arkansas’ only SEC Tournament championship in 2000.

 Anderson’s coaching career began as a volunteer assistant at his alma mater, Tulsa, where he worked with Richardson for three years before moving to Arkansas.
 His teams were 69-22 (.758) in those three seasons and earned two NCAA Tournament berths.

 He played two seasons for Tulsa after transferring to the Golden Hurricane program from Jefferson (Ala.)
 Junior College.
 A two-year starter, Anderson averaged 12 points per game.
 His hard-nosed play helped Tulsa win the NIT Championship in 1981 and make the NCAA Tournament in 1982.
-He earned his bachelor’s degree in education during the spring of ’82 from Tulsa.
+He earned his bachelor’s degree in education during the spring of 1982 from University of Tulsa.